NASA completes engine test firing of moon rocket on 2nd try

 This time, the four main engines of the rocket’s core stage remained ignited for the full eight minutes.
 Applause broke out in the control room at Mississippi's Stennis Space Flight Center once the engines shut down on the test stand.

-“Success!” tweeted Kathy Lueders, head of NASA’s human exploration and operations office.
+NASA officials called it a major milestone in sending astronauts back to the moon, but declined to say when that might occur or even whether the first test flight without a crew would occur by year's end as planned.

+John Honeycutt, NASA's program manager for the Space Launch System or SLS rocket, said everything seemed to go well in Thursday's test firing.
+“The core stage ... got an A-plus today,” he told reporters.

-On the first test firing, the engines fired for just a minute, automatically cut short by strict test limits that were relaxed for the redo.
+During the first test, the engines fired for just a minute, automatically cut short by strict test limits that were relaxed for the redo.
 Valve issues also had to be resolved prior to Thursday's countdown.

-The SLS or Space Launch System rocket is what NASA intends to use to send astronauts back to the moon.
-The first flight is planned for late this year or next, to send an empty Orion capsule going to the moon and back.

 With this critical test finally finished — and assuming everything went well — NASA can now send the rocket segment to Florida's Kennedy Space Center to prepare it for launch.